kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

     res))
 ```

-Even with 2 hooks that we want to add to the request/response, the code is starting to get a bit unwieldy.
+Even with 2 hooks that we want to add to the request/response, the code is starting to get unwieldy.
 With the middleware pattern, we can extract each hook into a function that "wraps" the handler function.
 A middleware is simply a function that takes a handler and returns a new handler.
 If we think of a `handler` in general as any function from `Request -> Response`, then a middleware is a function from `(Request -> Response) -> (Request -> Response)`.
 One nice feature of middleware is that since they have the same input and output types, they can be combined in any order using ordinary function composition!

 ![Middleware Pattern](/img/lesson21/middleware.png)